se-edu/learningresources/contents/haskell/Haskell.md

 for learning Haskell.
 It does not have much real-world examples, but does quite a good job in explaining difficult theoretical concepts (e.g. functors, applicative functors and monads) well.
-It is recommended to read  the material in 3 chunks:
+It is recommended to read  the material in 4 chunks:
     * 1-6: basic functional programming
+    * 7: modules (very important for large codebases)
-    * 7-10: details of the type-system
+    * 8-10: details of the type-system
     * 11-14: monads
 * [Real World Haskell](http://book.realworldhaskell.org/) is a rather old text which is possibly outdated.
 Still, it shows plenty of examples of how Haskell